Hammond organ: Console organs

-The first model in production, in June 1935, was the Model A. It contained most of the features that came to be standard on all console Hammonds, including two 61-key manuals, a 25-key pedalboard, an expression pedal, 12 reverse-color preset keys, two sets of drawbars for each manual, and one for the pedals.
+The first model in production, in June 1935, was the Model A. It contained most of the features that came to be standard on all console Hammonds, including two 61-key manuals, a 25-key pedalboard, an expression pedal, 12 reverse-color preset keys, and one for the pedals.

 To address concerns that the sound of the Hammond was not rich enough to accurately mimic a pipe organ, the model BC was introduced in December 1936.
 It included a chorus generator, in which a second tonewheel system added slightly sharp or flat tones to the overall sound of each note.
 The cabinet was made deeper to accommodate this.
 Production of the old Model A cases stopped, but the older model continued to be available as the AB until October 1938.
+A model BA of 1938 may be seen and heard at the Musical Museum, Brentford England.

 Criticism that the Hammond organ was more aesthetically suitable to the home instead of the church led to the introduction of the model C in September 1939.
 It contained the same internals as the AB or BC, but covered on the front and sides by "modesty panels" to cover female organists' legs while playing in a skirt, often a consideration when a church organ was placed in front of the congregation.
 The model C did not contain the chorus generator, but had space in the cabinet for it to be fitted.
 The concurrent model D was a model C with a prefitted chorus.
 Development of the vibrato system took place during the early 1940s, and was put into production shortly after the end of World War II.
 The various models available were the BV and CV (vibrato only) and BCV and DV (vibrato and chorus).

 The B-2 and C-2, introduced in 1949, allowed vibrato to be enabled or disabled on each manual separately.
 In 1954, the B-3 and C-3 models were introduced with the additional harmonic percussion feature, advertised as "touch response percussion control".
 Despite several attempts by Hammond to replace them, these two models remained popular and stayed in continuous production through early 1975.
-The last models to be manufactured were built from leftover stock that remained, and are not considered as good as earlier models.
+The last B-3 and C-3 organs manufactured were built from leftover parts, and are not considered as good as earlier models.